cjlise/cjlise.github.io/_posts/2021-03-26-Neural-Language-Model.md

     " You can also get this error if your model is not deterministic (e.g. dropout).
 Disable it for this test."
 ```

-We can now tune our network's parameters to minimize categorical crossentropy over training dataset $D$:
+We can now tune our network's parameters to minimize categorical crossentropy over training dataset $$D$$:

 $$ L = {\frac1{|D|}} \sum_{X \in D} \sum_{x_i \in X} - \log p(x_t \mid x_1, \dots, x_{t-1}, \theta) $$